 Skip to Content

-Hanging Shades or Blinds Without Damaging Walls
+Ideas for Hanging Shades Without Damaging Walls

 rolled up DIY thermal shade in a bedroom

-1. Hang shades using Command Hooks
+1. Hanging using Command Hooks

 Command hooks are a super popular way to hang no-hole curtain rods (see this article and this tutorial post from the Happier Homemaker).
 They can also work for hanging your blackout shades.
 Simply put a hook on each side of your window (and an additional one in the middle for extra support).